Stperrakis/ArmstrongNum/README.md

 # ArmstrongNum
-This is a programm on C that is printing all Armstrong numbers in range (100-1000)
+This is a program on C that is printing all Armstrong numbers in range (100-1000)